ZIMUQIN-L/REMIN-attack/readme.md

 4. Explore configurations with custom parameters (2D or high-dim)

 ## Citations and License
 If you use this code, please cite appropriately.
-Licensing details can be added here.